The 1980s: Expanding Continuing Education

 The last half of the 20th century was a time of wider inclusion and expansion of adult education, as a growing number of people of all ages and backgrounds wished to have university-level educational opportunities.

-The 1980s saw a much-needed expansion of Rewley House; the existing gardens behind the old St Anne's Rewley school were re-purposed, and new construction added many new features which are familiar to today's students: our attractive sunken courtyard garden, the Geoffrey Thomas Lecture Theatre, the Common Room, the Continuing Education Library, the Mawby Pavilion, and our Dining and Acland rooms.
+The 1980s saw a major (and much-needed) expansion of Rewley House: the gardens behind the terraced houses along the south side of Wellington Square, and the former schoolyard of the St Anne's Rewley School were the sites of new construction.
+Many of the features which are familiar to today's students were added during this time: our attractive sunken courtyard garden, the Geoffrey Thomas Lecture Theatre, the Common Room, the Continuing Education Library, the Mawby Pavilion, the Sadler Room and our Dining and Acland rooms.

 The birth of a college

 In May 1990, Rewley House became a 'society of entitlement'.
-What this meant was that Rewley House (as an entity in itself, co-existing with the Department) was incorporated into the Collegiate University, and was able to matriculate students; and the academic staff of the Department were able to form a 'society of Fellows'.
+This meant that Rewley House (as an entity in itself, co-existing with the Department) was incorporated into the Collegiate University.
+Rewley House was able to matriculate students, and the academic staff of the Department were able to form a 'Society of Fellows'.
 The first cohort of twenty five students, pursuing a two year, part-time course leading to an MSc in Educational Studies, were matriculated in October of 1992.

 The text in these 'History of the Department' pages is to be found in the book 'Dons and Workers: Oxford and Adult Education Since 1850', by Dr Lawrence Goldman, Fellow and Tutor in Modern History at St Peter's College, Oxford, and a former member of the Department for Continuing Education.